‘THIS CASE TO BE OPENED IN A MILLION YEARS’

 At this point, I’m afraid Alexander Krivenko is not having a huge impact on me.
 He has some scenes with David in the episode, but he doesn’t seem to do much.
 I hope that will be rectified in later episodes.

 The DVD special features for this episode are as follows.
-On Disc 2 of the 3-disc DVD set of ‘Star Cops’, there’s a commentary on ‘This Case To Be Opened In A Million Years’ by writer Philip Martin.
+On Disc 2 of the 3-disc DVD set of ‘Star Cops’, there’s an audio commentary on ‘This Case To Be Opened In A Million Years’ by writer Philip Martin.

 ‘This Case To Be Opened In A Million Years’ rating – 6/10